 Bishop Vesey’s Grammar School at 7.00 on Saturday 29th September

-A Touch Of Basil is the Philip Bates Trust’s annual concert.
-Featuring a wide range of performers representing a panoply of musical styles, A Touch of Basil always offers something for everybody.
+A Touch of Basil is the Philip Bates Trust’s annual concert.
+Featuring a wide range of performers representing a panoply of musical styles, A Touch of Basil always offers something for everyone.